List of Power Rangers Jungle Fury characters: Phantom Beast Generals

 Grizzaka already had the 3 Crystal Eyes that held the 3 main Phantom Beast Generals in the series that represented the Snapping Turtle, White Tiger, and Avalon Dragon.
-Though Jellica revives them, the three of them destroy her in an act of treachery to swear their allegiance to Jarrod/Dai Shi offering their warriors to his cause while asking Dai Shi to become their Phantom Beast King.
+Though Jellica revives them, the three of them destroy her in an act of treachery to swear their allegiance to Dai Shi offering their warriors to his cause while asking Dai Shi to become their Phantom Beast King.
 He initially turns them down as they previously been his enemies but orders them to bring Master Phant, Master Swoop and Master Finn to prove their loyalty, creating the Spirit Rangers from the masters' animal spirits.
-They, along with Camille being made into a Phantom Beast General, have motifs based on the Four Sacred Beasts.
+They, along with Camille being made into a Phantom Beast General representing the Vermillion Bird, have motifs based on the Four Sacred Beasts.
 They were all eventually destroyed until they were revived by Dai Shi for the final Beast War, but were destroyed again by the Power Rangers and the Pai Zhua Masters.

 Scorch

-Scorch is a Phantom Beast who holds the spirit of the Avalon Dragon, emerging from the Crystal Eye that represents it.
+Scorch is a Phantom Beast with a Hydra-motif who holds the spirit of the Avalon Dragon, emerging from the Crystal Eye that represents it.
 He kidnapped Master Swoop and used his Rinzin Power and the Crystal Eye to turn Master Swoop's animal spirit into the Bat Spirit Ranger.
-Scorch joined Jarrod/Dai Shi, Camille, Whiger, and Snapper in fighting the Rangers and easily defeated them.
+Scorch joined Dai Shi, Camille, Whiger, and Snapper in fighting the Rangers and easily defeated them.
 After Whiger was stripped of rank and destroyed, Scorch started to doubt Dai Shi's ability to suppress his human host due to Camille.
-This led to he and Snapper both secretly scheming to do something about it, from sabotaged Camille's plan with Grinder to sending Sonimax, Osiris, and Lepus to assassinate her.
+This led to him and Snapper both secretly scheming to do something about it, from sabotaging Camille's plan with Grinder to sending Sonimax, Osiris, and Lepus to assassinate her.
 It was after the three failed, that Dai Shi beats Scorch while assuring him he's still in control.
 When Jarrod breaks free, Scorch is sent by Dai Shi to destroy both him and Camille, only to be defeated by the Jungle Pride Charge with Lion and Chameleon Power.
 He survived to spearhead Dai Shi's army for the final battle, easily defeating RJ and Dominic, along Masters Phant, Swoop and Finn, before being destroyed by the Rangers' Triple Claw attack.
 He was revived by Dai Shi for the final Beast War, but was destroyed again by the Power Rangers and the Pai Zhua Masters.

 Scorch is voiced by Mark Wright.